ErisLoona/Manga-Library-Manager/README.md

 The Edit Tags button allows the user to customize the automatically obtained list of tags, as well as add their own custom tags.
 The program keeps a list of all the unique tags which is listed in the form, and how many times each appears.
 As such, if a tag is removed and it was its only (/last) apparition, it will be removed from the list altogether on subsequent openings of the form.
 Custom user tags must be different from existing tags (quality of life in my opinion, don't want multiple versions of the same tag).
 The reset button allows the user to reset the tags and content rating (*and Ongoing status*) of the manga from the MangaDex API, intended in case the user messes up the tags or any other reason.
 No tags will be preserved, including custom ones, and all tags will be removed from the list on subsequent viewings of the form if it was their only / last apparition.<br />

 There are two filtering systems in the program, which work together.
 The first one (third top button) will toggle between showing all mangas, and only showing Ongoing mangas.
 This is useful to know which ones should be "checked online" for a new chapter.
 The other one allows the user to Filter by Tags.
 The user can select which Content Ratings to include, and which tags to include / exclude and how.
 Inclusion and exclusion modes work as follows: `and` will only *include* mangas that contain **all** the selected tags, and will only *exclude* mangas that contain **all** the selected tags. `any` will *include* mangas that contain **any** of the selected tags, and will *exclude* mangas that contain **any** of the selected tags.
 These modes can be mixed and matched however the user wants.
 Unselected tags will be ignored (i.e. it doesn't matter whether a manga has them or not).
 The form includes the total number of entries, number of entries for each Content Rating (unknown / not set are not included), a sorted list of all the present tags with their respective number of entries, and buttons to allow for quickly resetting the filters.<br />

+The Check All Online button will go through each Ongoing manga and retrieve its latest chapter, then display a sorted list of every manga and whether or not there are new chapters available, and if yes how many.
+It gives the same information as if the user were to click on the Check Online button, but it's done in bulk for convenience.<br />

 The program will only save the entries database upon exiting.
 Should it fail to write the `.json` for any reason, the user will be given the option to get the json string themselves to do with as they please.